Yngvar Hauge

 Yngvar Hauge (6 April 1899 – 7 March 1977) was a Norwegian novelist and non-fiction writer.

 Yngvar Hauge was born in Oslo, Norway.
-Hauge was a student at Christiania Blind Institute from 1908-1915 and attended a school for the blind in Trondheim from 1915-1918.
+Hauge was a student at Christiania Blind Institute from 1908 to 1915 and attended a school for the blind in Trondheim from 1915 to 1918.
 He passed the matriculation examination in 1922, and then studied history and art history at the University of Oslo.